|

 ![]() Villa 3508 1 bedroom April 2010 |

-![]() Youre practically in Disney California Adventure. |
+You’re practically in Disney California Adventure. |

 |||

-I saved the best for last.
-In my opinion, the Villas at Disneys Grand Californian Hotel & Spa is the best DVC resort.
+In my opinion, the Villas at Disney’s Grand Californian Hotel & Spa is the best DVC resort on the Mainland.
 It starts with the quality of the room.
 The California Craftsman style is clean and simple, yet warm and inviting.
 Being a short walk from Downtown Disney and both theme parks is great.
-And being part of Disneys Grand Californian Hotel means having the renowned Napa Rose restaurant, the ever-so-pleasant Hearthstone Lounge, the big fireplace in the lobby, and delightful art throughout.
-There are no view categories on the DVC point chart for the Villas at the Grand Californian, but there are two distinct views—theme park and pool.
-The photo above was our view into the Paradise Pier section of Disneys California Adventure (as the park was still named in April 2010).
-We were on the third floor and enjoyed the view.
-In addition to seeing into the park, the view includes a tall wall and the backsides of the defunct Souvenir 66 and the defunct Corn Dog Castle.
+And being part of Disney’s Grand Californian Hotel means having the renowned Napa Rose restaurant, the ever-so-pleasant Hearthstone Lounge, the big fireplace in the lobby, and delightful art throughout.
+The photo above was our south-facing view into the Paradise Pier section of Disney’s California Adventure (as the park was still named in April 2010).
+We were on the third floor.
+In addition to seeing into the park, the view included a tall wall and the backsides of Corn Dog Castle and the defunct Souvenir 66 (now Seaside Souvenirs).
 The view would have been slightly better from the 4th floor, not quite as good from the 2nd floor, and probably pretty sad from the ground floor. |

 ||||